Open Dance Project @ The Moody Center for the Arts, Saturday, August 29 at 7:30 pm Instagram Live

 Open Dance Project returns full force to its 2020/21 season responding to installation artist Erin Curtis’ work Light Shift at Moody Center for the Arts at Rice University.
 ODP’s full company of 12 will interact with the Curtis’ window display with play, water and joy.
 With live music by Kirk Suddreath, instagram live audience members on Saturday, August 29th from 7:30-8 pm will witness Open Dance Project as they film a dance video creation to be released on Moody’s YouTube channel September 4th, 2020

 Open Dance Project and ODP 2 team up with the composers and musicians of Musiqa to premiere a new work in January, 2021

-All the Devils are Here: A Tempest in the Galapagos @ MATCH – Midtown Arts & Theater Center Houston, POSTPONED TO 2020/2021 SEASON
+All the Devils are Here: A Tempest in the Galapagos @ MATCH – Midtown Arts & Theater Center Houston, May 6-15, 2021

 Shakespeare’s The Tempest collides with the true story of an unsolved murder in the Galapagos in 1929.
 This immersive dance theater performance follows the failed attempts of a nihilist couple, a conservative family, and a baroness and her two gay lovers to escape the world of man on the uninhabited island of Floreana.
 Their conflicting visions of Paradise, sexual and moral “rightness,” colonial instincts, and social and psychological demons lead to disaster and provide a rich canvas for a poignant examination of basic human rights, social justice, and power structures.